-My fee is $120 per hour.
+My fee is $100 per hour if you begin before August 1st, 2014 and $120 per hour if you begin on or after August 1st, 2014.
 I ask for a $360 non-refundable retainer at the first meeting to cover the first three hours.
 For additional hours, I’ll send you invoices every two weeks.
 You may pay by check or with a credit card via PayPal.
 A 3% charge is added to PayPal payments.

 I aim to spend no more than 2 to 6 hours on one essay, but the actual amount of time needed will vary depending on each student's writing abilities.